jithendray/jithendray.github.io/_posts/2021-10-17-root-ubuntu.md

 ---
 layout: post
 title: "Root Access in Ubuntu"
-description: "My notes on gaining root privileges in Ubuntu"
+description: "My notes on gaining root privileges in Ubuntu.
+Note: This is post for my future self to look back and review the material.
+So, this’ll be very unpolished!"
 tags: [linux, notes]
 ---